ceph/ceph/doc/rados/configuration/keyvaluestore-config-ref.rst

 ``keyvaluestore op thread suicide timeout``

-:Description: The timeout for a commit operation before cancelling the commit (in seconds).
+:Description: The timeout for a commit operation before canceling the commit (in seconds).
 :Type: Integer
 :Required: No
 :Default: ``180``